perbergland/typescript-incremental-watch-bug/README.md

 * Check out repo locally
 * yarn install
-* ./compileTypescript.ts triggerbug
+* ./node_modules/.bin/ts-node-script compileTypescript.ts triggerbug

 Notice that every time compilation is invoked, the Hello.tsx is recompiled (emitted)

-If you instead invoke it with ./compileTypescript.ts, it will only be recompiled if there have been changes
+If you instead invoke it with ./node_modules/.bin/ts-node-script compileTypescript.ts, it will only be recompiled if there have been changes